Hazardous Waste & Disposal

-Pacific Rim Recycling will accept, at no charge, CCCSWA service area residents' computer equipment and TVs at its Benicia facility, 3690 Sprig Road, from 8 a.m. to 1 p.m., Monday - Friday.
+Pacific Rim Recycling will accept, at no charge, CCCSWA service area residents' computer equipment and TVs at its facility, 3690 Sprig Road in Benicia, from 8 a.m. to 1 p.m., Monday - Friday.
 Maximum of five (5) items per car.

-If you cannot wait for a reuse collection, a curbside pickup of electronic waste is available for a fee through Allied Waste Services.
+If you cannot wait for a reuse collection, a curbside pickup of electronic waste is available for a fee through Republic Services (formerly, Allied Waste Services).
 Call 925-603-1144, ext.1 to arrange a pickup.
 The fee covers disassembly, removal and recycling of hazardous materials.

 Cell phones may be recycled at stores that sell them.
 Please contact your local phone store for more information.

 For information on our battery recycle program, click here!
 Rechargeable batteries can be returned to stores that sell rechargeable batteries.